 Work with people of another culture:

-- Social service organization which helps new immigrants.
+- A social service organization that helps new immigrants.

 - Multicultural or international student advisor at a college or university.